-Quizzes (11 quizzes) 2
+Quizzes (11 quizzes) 20%

 Tests (4 tests) 30%

 Final Exam 50%

 Total 100%

-Weekly quizzes can be completed independently online.
+Weekly quizzes need to be completed independently and online through Moodle.
+The quizzes are closed books, and no supporting aids should be used.
 The 4 tests must be written in class at the scheduled time.
 Quizzes and tests range in time from 20 minutes to one hour.
-The final 3 hour exam will be handwritten in person at a scheduled time.
+The final 3-hour exam will be handwritten in person at a scheduled time.

-If you must miss an in person evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
-The only acceptable reason for missing an in-person evaluation is due to personal illness which must be supported by a Doctor's note.
+If you must miss an in-person evaluation (test or exam), it is your responsibility to reschedule an alternative date before your planned absence.
+The only acceptable reason for missing an in-person evaluation is due to personal illness which must be supported by a doctor's note.
 If you miss an evaluation, there will be a 20% per day penalty applied, beginning immediately after the evaluation.